 There are many things in life that are out of our hands.
-The Five Wishes document gives you a way to control something very important-how you are treated if you get seriously ill.
+An Advance Directive gives you a way to control something very important-how you are treated if you get seriously ill and unable to communicate your wishes.
 It is an easy-to-complete form that lets you say exactly what you want.